convox/docs/docs/reference/rack-parameters/EnableContainerReadonlyRootFilesystem.md

 Applications that need to write temporary files should use writable [volumes](/application/volumes) or the `/tmp` directory (if mounted as a `tmpfs`).
 Review your application's file I/O patterns before enabling this parameter to avoid unexpected failures.

 This setting is configured at the Rack level and pushed to all application stacks during deployment.
-It cannot be selectively enabled for individual services within an app.
+It cannot be selectively enabled for individual Services within an App.

 ```bash
 $ convox rack params set EnableContainerReadonlyRootFilesystem=Yes